jmjuanes/jmCanvas.js/README.md

 Release notes 0.1
 #jmCanvas.js (BETA)

 **jmCanvas.js** is a very simple JavaScript script for draw in a HTML5 Canvas element.

-Actual version: 0.1
+It includes all functions for draw rectangles, circles, lines, text, etc...

 ##Release notes for this version